 What is Long Covid?

-50-80% of patients continue to have bothersome symptoms three months after the onset of COVID-19.
+Researchers have estimated that about 10% of COVID-19 patients, no matter the severity of their symptoms, are experiencing symptoms after four weeks of illness.
 These people have been referred to as “long-haulers” as they have taken significantly more time to recover from COVID-19.
 These lingering symptoms will often worsen after exercise or intense physical and mental activity:

 Shortness of breath, cough, and chest pain